gvwilson/fiction/iffy/index.md

 Iffy jerked her chin at the panel as one of the cameras switched views to show Wales sitting on the thwart at the stern.
-"He been there a whole time?"
+"He been there th' whole time?"

-"Hasn't budged cept to visit the necessary," Aunt Naggie confirmed.
+"Hasn't budged 'cept to visit th' necessary," Aunt Naggie confirmed.
-"Turned on the sound a while back to ask if he wanted to come an sit, but the *Ginny* told me he was talkin to heself, and..."
+"Turned on th' sound a while back to ask if he wanted to come an' sit, but the *Ginny* told me he was talkin' to himself, and…" She shrugged.
-She shrugged.
 Listening to someone without them knowing was surveillance, and decent people didn't do that.